bitfocus/companion-module-youtube-live/companion/HELP.md

 - **Start broadcast test** - this action initializes a YouTube broadcast.
 You'll need to explicitly use this only if you want to launch the so called "monitor stream" of a broadcast.
 The same goal can be achieved by visiting the Live Control Room of the broadcast when the associated input stream is active.
 - **Go live** - this action starts a YouTube broadcast and makes it available for the public.
 - **Finish broadcast** - this action ends a published YouTube broadcast.
 - **Advance broadcast to next phase** - this action combines the above actions into one action (off → testing → live → finished).
 - **Refresh broadcast/stream feedbacks** - this triggers immediate refresh of broadcast lifecycle status/ stream health and their feedbacks/variables.
 This can typically be useful for quickly checking if your RTMP stream data has successfully reached the corresponding YouTube endpoint.
 - **Reload everything from YouTube** - this forces all cached data to be reloaded from YouTube.
 This can be used to make broadcasts created after Companion startup appear in the Companion UI.
+- **Send message to live chat** - this action send a message (200 chars max.) to a Youtube broadcast's live chat.

 [ytapi]: https://developers.google.com/youtube/v3/live/docs/liveBroadcasts/transition